ilirgashii/AWS_grocery/README.md

 Create the `.env` File for the Frontend.
 Use same commands for creating and editing .env files as [above]((#create-an-env-file-for-the-backend))

-- Set a port for your backend server inside the .env file:
+- For development, set your backend server URL in the .env file:

-      REACT_APP_BACKEND_SERVER=http://localhost:5000
+      REACT_APP_BACKEND_SERVER=http://localhost:8080

-Install Dependencies and generate the build:
+Install Dependencies and build:

     npm install
     npm run build

+Note: For production deployment, do not hardcode REACT_APP_BACKEND_SERVER in the .env file.
+Instead:
+1. Build the frontend without a specific backend URL
+2. When deploying, set the backend URL through your deployment environment or by updating the configuration file after build
+3. The static files can then be served from GitHub releases and connect to any backend server URL

 Start the Application: